supere989/dovecot-el10-plugins/README.md

 ## Versioning and compatibility

 - The repo uses semantic version tags (e.g. `v1.0.0`) to version the build pipeline and packaging.
-- The produced `.so` modules are **ABI-sensitive** and must match the **exact Dovecot version/ABI** on the target server.
+- The plugin modules are **ABI-sensitive** and must match the **exact Dovecot version/ABI** installed on the target server.
-- If you update `dovecot` on the server, you should rebuild and reinstall the plugins.
+- If you update `dovecot` on the server, rebuild and reinstall.